 On the opposite end, your customer service team benefits from not having to field repetitive or similar cases.
 This reduces the stress on your incoming request queues and clears up more time for reps to solve complex or unique customer problems.
 Customers who have bigger problems and more immediate needs can now get the attention they require because your reps don't have to spend time answering simple questions.

 Customer self-service is fairly easy to adopt as well as integrate into your customer service offer.
 If you don't offer any self-service options at the moment, one of the best places that any business can start is with its website.
+You can use these self-service templates to get started by building out knowledge base articles, training video scripts, and chatbot response maps.

 There are plenty of ways to add to customer self-service to your business.
 If you're stuck trying to come up with ideas, check out the examples below for some self-service options that you can use with your organization's website.